xorkevin/xorkevin.com/content/blog/authentication/index.md

 [^xorkevin:governor]: https://github.com/hackform/governor

+This topic will cover a short series of blog posts, of which this post is Part 1\.

-### Cryptography in a smaller nutshell
+### Cryptography: a primer

-First, it's important to understand the differences among cryptographic algorithms and the wide array of terminology used, so that it is clear what to use in certain situations.
+First, it is important to understand the differences among cryptographic algorithms and the wide array of terminology used, so that it is clear what to use in certain situations.